(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Behind the scenes of candy making, sports teams, and printing money are all in the Mile High City.
 Stop by Hammonds Candy (5735 Washington St, Denver) and the Denver Mint (320 West Colfax Avenue, Denver) for free tours and reasonably priced tours of the Mile High Stadium (1701 Bryant St, Denver, CO) and Coors Field (2001 Blake St, Denver).

 The Best Places to Eat on the Front Range

 Fresh farm produce is abundant in Colorado, with many local farms offering dinners that feature locally grown ingredients.
 Three Leaf Farms in Lafayette is one of many farms that offers farm dinners in the summer months.
 The farm also supplies produce to its 6 Boulder-area restaurants, including the Chautauqua Dining Hall (900 Baseline Rd, Boulder) and Dushanbe Tea House (1770 13th St, Boulder).
 See their website for the schedule and to reserve your spot at the table: threeleaffarm.com/farm-dinners/

 445 S 112th St, Lafayette

 While dining on fresh, local produce for lunch at the SAME (So All May Eat) Cafe, you also support the community.
 Everyone is welcome: those unable to pay may trade 30 minutes of their time working in the kitchen in exchange for their meal.

 30. Dine at a National Historic Landmark

-The Buckhorn Exchange is Denver’s oldest restaurant.
-The steakhouse specializes in beef, buffalo, and game.
-Stop in for dinner, live entertainment, and check out the old west museum at this award-winning establishment.
+The Buckhorn Exchange is Denver’s oldest restaurant, specializing in beef, buffalo, and game.
+Stop in for dinner and live entertainment, and check out the old west museum at this award-winning establishment.

 1000 Osage St, Denver